p459t7zm6g-sys/Designing-Uncertainty-Aware-AI-Interfaces/README.md

 1. Open the online GitHub Pages version.
 2. Open the local `prototype/index.html` file in a modern browser.

+Depending on the GitHub Pages configuration, a root-level `index.html` may be used to redirect or serve the hosted version, while the version in `prototype/` remains the documented prototype file for inspection and submission.

 ---

 ## Running the prototype locally